Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 There are several Python scripts.
 - **workspaceone_poll.py** User can enable discovery on a specified period to poll endpoint properties.
 - **workspaceone_test.py** User can test the connection to the Workspace ONE server.
-- **workspaceone_resolve.py** User can retrieve Workspace ONE genreal properties of an endpoint.
+- **workspaceone_resolve.py** User can retrieve Workspace ONE general properties of an endpoint.
 - **workspaceone_app_resolve.py** User can retrieve all the software applications running on a specific managed endpoint.
 - **workspaceone_security_resolve.py**: User can retrieve the Workspace ONE security properties of an endpoint.
 - **workspaceone_user_resolve.py**: User can retrieve the Workspace ONE endpoint user-related properties.